mitthrawnuruodo/ghc-js1-4.2-createHTML/README.md

 ![](media/list-template-example.png)

+> Tip: You may want to change to using template strings for this.

 Level 2: Use the "new look" on the rest of the exercises:

 Make 4 buttons with the ids: `button#sortByArtist`, `button#sortByYearAsc`, `button#sortByYearDesc` and `button#originalOrder`.